 Also in 1976, Northwest Open Space was purchased.

-The old City Hall on Irma Drive was sold to the Northglenn Elks in 1981 and was moved to its current location at 11701 Community Center Drive in October of that year.
-The city also hedl an open house for its new Water Treatment Plant.
+The old City Hall on Irma Drive was sold to the Northglenn Elks in 1981 and was moved to its current location at 11701 Community Center Drive, with a grand opening on Oct.
+17, 1981.
+The city also held an open house for its new Water Treatment Plant.

-By the late '90s, the city's most used and most loved parks, the 39-acre, E. B. Rains, Jr. Memorial Park, was beginning to show its age.
-In the middle of the park, the 11-acre, 114-year-old manmade irrigation pond, named Webster Lake, had a deteriorating shoreline and a degrade fish habitat.
+By the late '90s, the city's most used and most loved park, the 39-acre E. B. Rains, Jr. Memorial Park, was beginning to show its age.
+In the middle of the park, the 11-acre, 114-year-old manmade irrigation pond, named Webster Lake, had a deteriorating shoreline and a degrading fish habitat.
 It was obvious - a comprehensive rehabilitation of Northglenn's largest park was seriously needed.
-The new and improved E. B. Rains, Jr. Memorial Park was unveiled July 4, 2001, with an added three acres improved trails and irrigation systems, new picnic tables, flower beds, and 30 new trees.
+The new and improved E. B. Rains, Jr. Memorial Park was unveiled on July 4, 2001, with an added three acres of improved trails and irrigation systems, new picnic tables, flower beds, and 30 new trees.

 In the spring of 2014, the first stores and restaurants opened at the Webster Lake Promenade, located at 120th Avenue and Grant Street.
 The center was a success from the beginning, bringing in large crowds from early morning until late at night - rejuvenating the entire area.